exyi/diplomka/diplomka/text/4-implementation-3-assignment.md

 To enforce the rule in the least disruptive way, we want to keep the _“best”_ subset of pairs and to remove as little as possible.
 To quantify that, we need a rudimentary scoring function for basepairs -- which we calculate as the sum of both edge-to-plane distances and the H-bond lengths.
 Fortunately, this step is not crucial for decent results, and we can afford to simplify it at the cost of being fine-grained.
-To avoid giving an unfair advantage to basepairs with a low number of defined H-bond, the undefined lengths are filled with value **4.0**.
+To avoid giving an unfair advantage to basepairs with a lower number of defined H-bonds, the undefined lengths are filled with value **4.0**.

 Scoring of the conflicting basepairs gives us the option to either find a globally optimal selection, or select the best basepairs greedily.
 Practical data should contain very little conflicts, so both approaches should yield similar results.